 The Connected Counties programme status information provided by the Postcode and Line Checker and all other pages on the website is subject to change as the project progresses.

-Completion of work across the programme for contract 2 roll-out is scheduled for the summer of 2018.
+Completion of work across the extension programme for contract 2 roll-out is currently scheduled until the end of 2019.
+You can check the current position of your address in the Where & When checker at www.connectedcounties.org/#where-when on our website.

 The aim of the Connected Counties programme is to achieve the best possible long-term broadband coverage across the two counties with the resources available at the same time as guaranteeing value for money.
 This is done through planning the most technically efficient rollout and ensuring that public funds are only be spent in areas where there is no existing or planned fibre service delivery by any commercial supplier.
 It also takes into account many factors including the existing engineering infrastructure; local geography, planning requirements, and the availability of suitable technologies to provide a service.